EasyPost/easy-ui/documentation/decisions/003_component_api_style.md

 ## Decision Outcome

-We decided on developing standards and conventions by looking at common API design pattersn that exist across popular component libraries.
+We decided on developing standards and conventions by looking at common API design patterns that exist across popular component libraries.

 ## More Information